United States Congress: Outside income and gifts

 Representative Jim Cooper of Tennessee told Harvard professor Lawrence Lessig that a chief problem with Congress was that members focused on their future careers as lobbyists after serving – that Congress was a "Farm League for K Street".
 Family members of active legislators have also been hired by lobbying firms, which while not allowed to lobby their family member, has drawn criticism as a conflict of interest.

 Members of congress have been accused of insider trading, such as in the 2020 congressional insider trading scandal, where members of Congress or their family members have traded on stocks related to work on their committees.
 One 2011 study concluded that portfolios of members of Congress outperformed both the market and hedge funds, which the authors suggested as evidence of insider trading.
 Proposed solutions include putting stocks in blind trusts to prevent future insider trading.

 Some members of Congress have gone on lavish trips paid for by outside groups, sometimes bringing family members, which are often legal even if in an ethical gray area.

+In 2026, proposals to prohibit members of Congress from trading individual stocks received renewed attention.
+In July, the House of Representatives passed the Stop Insider Trading Act, which would prohibit member of Congress from purchasing individual stocks while in office.
+The issue gained further prominence in September during the Republican Party's midterm convention in Dallas, where Representative Anna Paulina Luna advocated restrictions on congressional stock trading.